-A student applying for transfer from another seminary or graduate school is requested to submit a full application, including a "Statement of Explanation and Purpose" for the proposed transfer.
-In addition, the student must include a letter from the current seminary/graduate school indicating that he/she is a "student in good standing."
-This letter should come from the Registrar or Academic Dean.
-Transfer credit will only be evaluated for applicants who have submitted a full application.
-Apply online today!
+A student applying for transfer from another seminary or graduate school is requested to attach a “Statement of Explanation and Purpose” for the proposed transfer.
+In addition, the student must include a letter from the current seminary/graduate school indicating that s/he is a “student in good standing.”

-Transfer credit is normally granted for coursework taken at other Association of Theological Schools (ATS)-accredited, graduate-level seminaries.
-Up to 50 percent of a student's program can be met by transfer credit.
-Only a limited amount of elective credit can be given for coursework taken at seminaries which are not accredited by ATS.
+Transfer credit is normally granted for coursework taken at other fully accredited, graduate-level seminaries.
+Up to 50 percent of a student’s program can be met by transfer credit.
+Not more than partial credit can be given for coursework taken at non-accredited seminaries.

-Students transferring from recognized seminaries or graduate schools are given an evaluation of transfer credit upon request.
-As a general rule, such transfer credit will be approved only if comparable courses are included in Gordon-Conwell's curriculum.
-Maximum transfer credit is forty-five credit hours (or fifteen courses) for the M.Div. program, thirty credit hours (or ten courses) for the Master of Arts programs.
-Transfer credit is not granted for work completed more than ten years prior to matriculation at Gordon-Conwell.
+Students transferring from recognized seminaries or graduate schools are given an evaluation of transfer credit.
+As a general rule such transfer credit will be approved only if comparable courses are included in Gordon-Conwell’s curriculum.
+Maximum transfer credit is forty-five credit hours (or fifteen courses) for the M.Div. program, thirty credit hours (or ten courses) for the Master of Arts (MA) programs.
+Normally, transfer credit is not granted for work completed more than ten years prior to matriculation at Gordon-Conwell.

-Any person desiring a transcript evaluation for transfer credit prior to matriculation should request such in writing to the registrar, accompanied by a transcript, a list of proposed courses projected for transfer, and a copy of the course descriptions from the academic catalog where the courses were taken.
+Any person desiring a transcript evaluation for transfer credit prior to matriculation should request such in writing to the registrar, accompanied by a transcript, a list of proposed courses projected for transfer, and a copy of the academic catalog where the courses were taken.